EXECUTIVE DIRECTOR LETTER TO THE MEMBERSHIP

 While PSi’s main focus in recent years has been the maintenance and growth of its tournaments, the organization is embarking on a series of programs and actions that seek to increase the public awareness of slams.
 These projects include the maintenance of an official website, the formation of regional competitions, and partnership with academic institutions to provide performing and teaching poets to visit classrooms.

-Poetry Slam, Inc. (PSi) exists to celebrate the power of the voice.
+Our vision is a world where all persons have the ability to express themselves creatively through poetry using the power of voice.
 PSi is an arts organization that works to provide a platform for voices to be heard beyond social, cultural, political, and economic barriers.
 One of the objectives of Poetry Slam, Inc., is the achievement of building a healthy community that welcomes and embraces the voices of people from all races, colors, genders, sexual orientations, lifestyles, classes, national origins, religions, ethnicities, ages, and abilities.
 Further, PSi strives to promote networking amongst poets and poetry slam organizers locally, nationally, and Internationally.

 PSi teaches and is committed to the principle that dignity, self-esteem, and respect are inalienable rights of every individual.
 Each member shares the responsibility of preserving the rights of all members and guests in the poetry slam community.
 PSi charges its members to live up to the expectations of our community and to exemplify the ideals of leadership, friendship, and justice when engaging with others in the poetry slam community, and to hold one another accountable to these expectations.